 LEADERSHIP THROUGH INNOVATION AND COLLABORATION

 “Advancements in diabetes research are making a remarkable difference for patients, but there is much more work to be done.
-At Merck, we strive for scientific excellence and innovation in all stages of diabetes research, from discovery to rigorous research of medicines once approved.
+At Merck, we strive for scientific excellence and innovation in all stages of diabetes research, from discovery through approval and afterwards.
 I am proud to be part of a research team that is committed to doing something truly meaningful to help people with diabetes.”

 “Because diabetes is complex and a growing health challenge, we are committed to collaborating globally with other healthcare innovators, and mobilizing our own talent throughout the company, to advance the care of people living with diabetes.”

-America's Diabetes Challenge: Get to Your Goals is a Merck-sponsored program created with the American Diabetes Association® and iHeart Media to raise awareness among people with type 2 diabetes about the importance of working with their doctors to set and reach their A1C goals.
+America's Diabetes Challenge: Get to Your Goals is a Merck-sponsored program created with the American Diabetes Association to raise awareness among people with type 2 diabetes about the importance of working with their doctors to set and reach their A1C goals.
 The program also aims to help people learn if they are at risk of low blood glucose and how to help reduce that risk.